Los Angeles Region FIRST LEGO League

 Pit Manager 1-4 hours No Maybe

-Volunteer Positions Not Requiring Training or Experience
+Tournament Volunteer Positions Not Requiring Training or Experience

 Some positions may be combined or eliminated at some events.

 Position Sharable?
-HS Youth Accepted?
+High School Youth Accepted?

 Timekeeper Yes Yes